JOYFLOWERS/SalInfo/README.md

                    new positions into the Search without even having to hit enter into the search until done.
 This tool will give some insight into California County government’s pay structures.
-Compare away! <b>Prior to the first search, the data file may take up to a couple of minutes to download as it is coming live from the Internet.</b> Results are shown below the instructions. /nNotes: The data was scrubbed attempting to remove anyone who worked just a partial year (by comparing the earned salary to the minimum salary range).
+Compare away! <b>Prior to the first search, the data file may take up to a couple of minutes to download as it is coming live from the Internet.</b> Results are shown below the instructions. <br>Notes: The data was scrubbed attempting to remove anyone who worked just a partial year (by comparing the earned salary to the minimum salary range).
 Also anyone with a zero salary was eliminated.
 These reduced the number of records from 353,453 to 233,623.
-The employee names were not available and therefore are not displayed. /nThe Shiny application can be run at
+The employee names were not available and therefore are not displayed. <br>The Shiny application can be run at
                    <a href="https://joyflowers.shinyapps.io/SalInfo">https://joyflowers.shinyapps.io/SalInfo</a>.
-                   /nThe presentation lists key features of the application.
+                   <br>The presentation lists key features of the application.
 It can be run at
                    <a href="http://joyflowers.github.io/SalInfo/SalInfo.html#/">http://joyflowers.github.io/SalInfo/SalInfo.html#/</a>.
                    The presentation includes reading from a summary file.
-The code to generate this file can be found in an R script on github called maxsal.
-This file (Overall) was created so the user would not need to wait while viewing the presentation for the data. </p>
+The code to generate this file can be found in an R script on github called maxsal.R.
+This file (OverallSal.txt) was created so the user would not need to wait while viewing the presentation for the data. </p>